 The 'Aha!'
 Moment - Engineering the Perfect Prompt for Truly Contextual AI

-Welcome back!
-So far, we’ve meticulously crafted two powerful memory systems: our lean, token-efficient Short-Term Conversational Memory (STCM) for the immediate chat, and our vast, semantically searchable Long-Term Semantic Memory (LTSM) for enduring knowledge across all interactions.
-We’ve equipped our AI with both a quick notepad and a sophisticated library of knowledge.
+We’ve built two memory systems so far: a lean, token-efficient Short-Term Conversational Memory (STCM) for the immediate chat, and a vast, semantically searchable Long-Term Semantic Memory (LTSM) for enduring knowledge across all interactions.
+The AI now has both a quick notepad and a sophisticated library.

-But here’s the crucial juncture: merely having these memories isn’t enough.
-The true genius, the “Aha!” moment in our Context Engineering journey, lies in how we intelligently combine and present the right pieces of information from these memories to the LLM at precisely the right time.
-This is the domain of dynamic context/prompt engineering, and it’s the heart of our AI’s ability to maintain genuinely contextual and personalised conversations.
+Having these memories isn’t enough, though.
+The real breakthrough lies in how we combine and present the right pieces of information to the LLM at the right time.
+That’s dynamic context/prompt engineering, and it’s the heart of genuinely contextual, personalised conversations.

-Today, we are going to look at the SessionManager, the central orchestrator that ensures our LLM receives the perfect briefing for every single turn.
+The SessionManager is the central orchestrator here.
+It ensures our LLM receives the perfect briefing for every single turn.

 The Art of the Prompt: Beyond Just Asking

-Remember from Part 1 that LLMs are stateless.
-Every single API call is a fresh start.
-For the AI to appear “smart” and “conversational,” we have to painstakingly provide all relevant context within each prompt.
-This isn’t just about asking a question; it’s about crafting an entire narrative and informational scaffold around that question.
+LLMs are stateless (as we covered in Part 1).
+Every API call is a fresh start.
+For the AI to appear “smart” and “conversational,” we have to provide all relevant context within each prompt.
+It’s not just about asking a question; it’s about crafting an entire informational scaffold around that question.

-The SessionManager is the dedicated prompt engineer.
-For every user message, before it even touches the main LLM, the SessionManager gets to work, meticulously assembling a rich, multi-layered prompt.
-Its goal: to give the LLM not just the user’s latest query, but also a carefully curated collection of background information, past interactions, and enduring knowledge.
+The SessionManager acts as the dedicated prompt engineer.
+For every user message, before it even touches the main LLM, the SessionManager gets to work assembling a rich, multi-layered prompt.
+Its goal: give the LLM not just the user’s latest query, but a carefully curated collection of background information, past interactions, and enduring knowledge.

 The SessionManager’s Recipe: Building the Contextual Prompt

-Let’s dissect the SessionManager’s getSession method.
-This is where the magic happens, where various ingredients are brought together to form the ultimate contextual prompt.
+Let’s pull apart the SessionManager’s getSession method.
+This is where the various ingredients get bolted together into the final contextual prompt.

 // session/sessionManager.js